Starlight Sequence

 The Starlight Sequence is a showstopper from Andrew Lloyd Webber's Starlight Express.
 It is performed by Rusty, a young, naive Steam Locomotive and the Starlight Express, a magical Steam Locomotive that comes at midnight to help Steam Locomotives in need.
 Rusty, who wants to compete in the world championship railway races, has lost self belief because Greaseball and Electra have been taunting him, and his coach, Pearl has dumped him for faster locomotives.
-In this number, the Starlight Express, sent by Rusty's father, Poppa, has come to tell Rusty that true power comes from within.
+In this number, the Starlight Express, sent by Rusty's father(mother), Poppa(Momma), has come to tell Rusty that true power comes from within.

 Music

 The music was composed by Andrew Lloyd Webber, and is in the key of E major.
 It is a highly thematic number, starting with Rusty alone.
 The tune to Rusty's number, Starlight Express plays.
-Then, as the Starlight Express, joins, he sings the tune of Only You, a theme not yet heard at this point.
+Then, as the Starlight Express joins, he sings the tune of "Only You", a theme not yet heard at this point.
 He gives Rusty his message through the verse.
 Rusty then comes back with the Starlight Express theme, to say he doesn't understand.
 The Starlight Express continues the theme Rusty is singing to explain.
 Rusty, realising what he is being told, joins the Starlight in the Only You theme, later used by Pearl when she realises that she loves Rusty.